nlm-irp-jianglab/Evolink/docs/index.md

                         Tab-delimited gene presence/absence or copy number table.
                         Columns are gene families, while rows are tip names/species/genomes in the phylogenetic tree.
-If copy number table is provided, please use -c option so that it will be internally converted to binary table.
+If copy number table is provided, please use -c option so that it will be internally converted to binary
+                        table.
 Presence=1, Absence=0.
   -t TRAIT_TABLE, --phenotype TRAIT_TABLE
                         Two-column (so far only one trait is allowed each time) tab-delimited trait presence/absence table.
 The first column is tip names and the second column is the presence/absence of this trait on the tips/species/genomes.
                         Presence=1, Absence=0.
   -n TREE, --phylogeny TREE
                         A phylogentic tree in newick format.
 The tip names should be the same in the gene table and trait table.
   -c, --copy_number     The given gene table stores numbers (e.g. gene copy numbers)
                         instead of presence/absence binary values.
+[Default: True] -a ALPHA, --alpha ALPHA
+                        Pvalue threshold [Default:0.01]
-[Default: True] -p THRESHOLD, --p_threshold THRESHOLD
+  -p THRESHOLD, --p_threshold THRESHOLD
                         Absolute Prevalence index threshold to filter genes and get Evolink index distribution [Range: 0-1; Default: 0.9] -e THRESHOLD, --e_threshold THRESHOLD
-                        Absolute Evolink index threshold to select significant genes [Range: 0-1; Default: NULL]
+                        Absolute Evolink index threshold to select significant genes.
-  -s PERM_TIMES, --simulation_times PERM_TIMES
+                        Notice: P-value cutoff (alpha) will be updated based on this option [Range: 0-1; Default: NULL] -s PERM_TIMES, --simulation_times PERM_TIMES
                         Need to permutation test and set the simulation times [Range: 0-10000].
 Default is 0 and no permutation is performed.
   -@ THREADS, --threads THREADS
-                        Threads for permutation test [Default: 4] -r SEED, --seed SEED  Set seed for simulation for reproducibility of the [Default: 1]
+                        Threads for permutation test [Default: 4] -r SEED, --seed SEED  Set seed for simulation for reproducibility of the results [Default: 1]
-  -a ALPHA, --alpha ALPHA
+  -b PERMUTATION_ALPHA, --permutation_alpha PERMUTATION_ALPHA
-                        P value threshold [Default:0.01] -v, --visualization   Whether to generate plots
+                        Permutation pvalue threshold [Default:0.01] -v, --visualization   Whether to generate plots
   -N TOP_GENES, --top_genes TOP_GENES
                         Top positively and negatively associated genes mapped to tree.
                         [Default: 5,5 for top 5 pos genes and top 5 neg genes.]
   -d {1,2}, --display-mode {1,2}
                         Tree display mode.
-[1: circular, 2: rectangular;
+[1: circular, 2: rectangular; Default: 1]
-                        Default: 1]
   -f, --force           Force to overwrite output folder.
 [Default: False] -o OUTPUT, --output OUTPUT
                         output directory